SergioMartinezCid/The-Odin-Project-Practice/README.md

-# TheOdinProjectPractice
+# The Odin Project Practice
-This repository consists on several projects proposed in https://www.theodinproject.com/tracks/full-stack-javascript
+This repository consists on several solutions for the projects proposed in https://www.theodinproject.com/tracks/full-stack-javascript